Digestibility assessment: PDCAAS / DIAAS + digestibility kinetics

 YesWeLab support for your digestibility analyses

 YesWeLab collaborates with a network of partner laboratories specializing in human and animal nutrition.
-Our partners, accredited and certified (ISO 17025, COFRAC), use validated protocols to guarantee reliable and recognized results.
+Our accredited and certified partners (ISO 17025, COFRAC) use validated protocols to guarantee reliable and recognized results.

 Thanks to our digital platform, you benefit from:

-- Simplified submission of your samples
+- A simplified submission of your samples

 - Real-time monitoring of your analyses